-- Remote Desktop-To access Windows instances, you use Remote Desktop instead of SSH. - Administrative Password-To access Windows instances the first time, you must obtain the administrative password using the ec2-get-password command. - Simplified Bundling-To bundle a Windows instance, you use a single command that shuts down the instance, saves it as an AMI, and restarts it.
+- Remote Desktop-To access Windows instances, you use Remote Desktop instead of SSH. - Administrative Password-To access Windows instances the first time, you must obtain the administrative password using the ec2-get-password command. - Bundling-Windows instances use different bundling procedures.
+For more information, see Preparing and Creating AMIs.